 Whangarei offers plenty of free and cheap experiences for budget travellers.
 Waterfalls, kauri walks, gardens, glowworm caves and more make up the list of free things to do, while there’s enough variety of motels, hostels and holiday parks to keep the cost of your stay to a minimum.
 There is a local bus service to make getting around affordable, but having your own vehicle will allow you to explore Whangarei, Whangarei Heads, Waipu and beyond with ease.
-Check out more budget travel tips in The Guide to Whangarei on a Budget and Whangarei – Guide for Backpackers.
+Check out more budget travel tips in The Budget & Backpacking Guide to Whangarei.

 Things to Do in Whangarei on a Budget

 - Visit the birds at the Whangarei Native Bird Recovery Centre